Sirius504/Tetris/README.md

 # Tetris
-My own project, which purpose is to learn good code architecture (DI and unit-tests in particular) through practice.
+My own project, which purpose is to help me learn some good coding practices (DI and unit-tests in particular).